 Application to Attend an Educational Event

-- The Application to Attend an Educational Event form must be completed prior to travel.
+- The Application to Attend an Educational Event form must be completed and submitted to Educational Services prior to travel.

-- Once you have a completed and signed an Application to Attend an Educational Event form, you must complete a Munis requisition and attach the form as well as all other required travel documentation.
+- You must complete a Munis requisition and attach all required travel documentation.

 - If no requisition is required (see below under General Information) an Application to Attend an Educational Event form is still required and must be attached to your (EC1) Conference Reimbursement Form.